-Historic Fort Hamilton is located in the southwestern corner of Brooklyn, New York on Long Island, surrounded by the communities of Bay Ridge, Dyker Heights and Bensonhurst.
+Historic Fort Hamilton is located in the southwestern corner of Brooklyn, New York, surrounded by the communities of Bay Ridge, Dyker Heights and Bensonhurst.
 Its mission is to provide the New York metropolitan area with military installation support for the Army National Guard and the United States Army Reserve.
-Fort Hamilton is a combined community comprised of active duty Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserve Components.
+Fort Hamilton is a combined community comprised of active-duty Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserve Components.
 The orginal part of the fort was constructed from 1825 to 1831, but there have been many additions since the 1870s.
 This entry takes you to the Visitors Entrance into Fort Hamilton at 101st St. and Ft.
 Hamilton Parkway, underneath the Verrazano Bridge overpass.
 See the Harbor Defense Museum Clio entry for the museum on the base, in the preserved portion of the fort, and how to access just the museum.

 Backstory and Context

 Today, the United States Army Garrison Fort Hamilton is the only active military base in the city of New York.
 As such, it has served as a critical base of operations in the aftermath of Hurricane Sandy, the terrorist attacks of September 11th, and many other natural disasters and threats.
-The base serves a joint federal and state mission, providing ready Army, Navy, Marines, Air Force, Coast Guard, and Reserve personnel for the active army and the state of New York.
+The base serves a joint federal and state mission, providing ready Army, Navy, Marines, Air Force, Coast Guard, and Reserve personnel for the active U. S. military and the state of New York.

 Fort Hamilton Museum.
 History of Ft.
 Hamilton, Fort Hamilton Museum.
 Accessed circa 2015 and May 7th 2022. https://www.harbordefensemuseum.com/history-of-ft-hamilton.html.